 - Camping activities

-The mentoring program will be across NSW.
 Before making any match, Connecting Families will consider location, interests, skills, background, knowledge and temperament of both the mentee and the Mentor.

 - Certificate 4 in Youth Work or equivalent